 The Center for Disease Control states that everyone who is at least six months old should be vaccinated for a flu shot.
 If your baby is younger than six months, try to make sure that those who are around your baby most have been vaccinated.
 Also, make sure that any older children are up-to-date on their vaccines and boosters, to ensure that they aren’t spreading anything to the baby.

 Step 2: Wash Your Hands

 Obviously, if other people are sick, we should try to stay away from them.
-But often times we are not aware that the people around us are sick or carrying a virus.
-Because of this, it is important to be diligent about washing hands.
+But often times we aren’t aware that the people around us are sick or carrying a virus.
+Because of this, it’s important to be diligent about washing hands.
 Keep some hand sanitizer at your desk to stay sanitary throughout the day.
 Wash your hands whenever you get home after a trip to the store or a meeting.

 You should also disinfect areas that you come into contact with the most, such as your desk, phone, or steering wheel, and encourage your children to do the same.
 This will not only protect each of you from getting sick, but also protect others by killing any germs you may be passing along when shaking hands or sharing phones.

 Keeping your immune system in tip-top shape is one of the best ways to stay healthy.
 Your immune system is the part of your body that fights against disease, so it’s important for it to be working properly in order to avoid getting sick.
 You can protect your immune system by: